nishtahir/language-kotlin/README.md

 This will outputs the merged sources to the `dist` directory.
 At this point it's highly recommended that you test your changes using [GitHub Lightshow](https://github-lightshow.herokuapp.com/).
-There's some manual work involved in doing this however this is the closest representation to what it would look like when it's deployed available right now.
+There's some manual work involved in doing this however this is the closest representation of what it would look like when it is deployed that is available at this time.

 You can format your sources using the code formatting script.